Cambridge-Atom-Scattering-Centre/Multiscat/Multiscat/Docs/DocsReadMe.txt

 (where does gmres fit?)
 (what are we integrating?)

-Uses Lobatto rule to approximate integral ()
+Uses Gauss-Lobatto quadrature to approximate the integral
+<see GaussianQuadrature.pdf, bottom of page 6>(author unkown)

-Lobatto needs to find roots of Legendre polynomial (we could use the monic Legendre polynomials):
+Lobatto needs to find roots of Legendre polynomial's drivative:
-	-Uses Bonnet's recursion formula to evaluate the polynomials, see RecursiveLegendre.pdf (source: University of souther california CACS) -To find the roots it uses Tricomi's approach -Followed by Newton Raphson ()
+	-Roots of the derivative are approximately half way between sucessive roots of the polynomial -To find the roots it uses Tricomi's approach
+	-Uses Bonnet's recursion formula to evaluate the Legendre polynomials -Uses the differential equations that define Legendre polynomials to find derivatives -Uses Newton Raphson root finding the zeros of the derivative (these are the x values needed for Lobatto quadrature rule) -Evaluates wheights to be used at each point <see GaussianQuadrature.pdf, bottom of page 6>